p4lang/p4c/docs/JSON_format.md

 attributes for these objects are:
   - `name`
-  - `id`: a unique integer; note that it has to be unique with respect to *all* conditions in the JSON file, not just the conditions included in this parser object
+  - `id`: a unique integer; note that it has to be unique with respect to *all* conditions in the JSON file, not just the conditions included in this pipeline object
   - `expression`: the expression for the condition.
 See [here](#the-type-value-object) for more information on expressions format.
+- `action_calls`: a JSON array of JSON objects.
+It is used for direct action calls from a control flow which are not wrapped into a table.
+The attributes for these objects are:
+  - `name`
+  - `id`: a unique integer; note that it has to be unique with respect to *all* action calls in the JSON file, not just the ones included in this pipeline object
+  - `action_id`: the id of the action to call; note that the corresponding action must not expect any parameter
+  - `next_node`: the name of the next control flow node to execute (can be a table, a conditional or another action call like this one)

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `range`, the table `match_type` has to be `range`